Gateway Commercial Finance

 How to Manage Short and Long Term Business Debt

-Debt is incurred by virtually all business enterprises.
-Often it is used as part of startup funding and forms part of the capital structure of a new business.
-The decision of what mix of debt and equity will be used to fund a new venture is an important one and plays a large role in the future operations of a company and the risk faced by equity investors.
+Virtually all business enterprises incur debt.
+Often, it is used as part of startup funding and forms part of the capital structure of a new business.
+The decision of what mix of debt and equity will be used to fund a new venture is essential and plays a significant role in a company’s future operations and the risk equity investors face.

 A look at a firm’s balance sheet can provide much information about its use of debt.
 Essentially, the balance sheet shows the assets a company controls and who has a claim to them as of a given date.
-It also separates both assets and liabilities into short-term and long-term categories, a useful distinction when measuring a company’s short-term liquidity, or ability to cover its debts in the near term.
+It also separates assets and liabilities into short-term and long-term categories, a helpful distinction when measuring a company’s short-term liquidity or ability to cover its debts in the near term.

 Debt differs from equity in some significant ways: